-Next, Jazz Arts Project was invited by the Two River Theater Company to present an educational offering, a jazz history lecture prior to each performance of TRTC’s production of the jazzmusical, Ain’t Misbehavin.
-J.A.P.
-Artistic Director Joe Muccioli offered an entertaining multi-media talk about the history of jazz and Fats Waller, whose music was the basis for the musical.
+Next, Jazz Arts Project was invited by the Two River Theater Company to present an educational offering, a jazz history lecture prior to each performance of TRTC’s production of the Broadway musical, Ain’t Misbehavin.
+Jazz Arts Artistic Director Joe Muccioli offered an entertaining multi-media talk about the history of jazz and of Fats Waller, whose music was the basis for the musical.
 This event was not only educational and informative about jazz, but also supported the educational goals of the Two River Theater and of this new organization.

 In December, 2006 Jazz Arts Project produced it’s first main-stage production presenting its flagship performance ensemble, the Red Bank Jazz Orchestra, at the larger Joan and Robert Rechnitz theater at the Two River Theater complex.
 A Holiday themed presentation the group performed Duke Ellington’s Nutcracker, the suite of original Tchaikovsky themes adapted with Billy Strayhorn.
 This rarely performed suite is just one of many American jazz classics created by Ellington and Strayhorn, thus achieving our goal of perpetuating jazz classics.
 Joining us in performance was the Pilgrim Baptist Church Choir, also helping us to achieve our goals of diversity and community involvement.

-The following evening the same program was presented at the historic Paramount Theatre in Asbury Park as the kick-off of a new series, which is collaboration with the Monmouth County Arts Council and The Black Box Theater of Asbury Park.
+The following evening the same program was presented at the historic Paramount Theatre in Asbury Park as the kick-off of a new “Jazz-Alive” series, which is collaboration with the Monmouth County Arts Council and The Black Box Theater of Asbury Park.
 This concert entitled “Cool Yule” was presented as a free holiday gift to the community.

-As a part of this “Jazz Alive – Asbury Park” series, in February, 2006, J.A.P. presented the brilliant young alto sax player Bruce Williams and his quartet.
+As a part of this “Jazz Alive – Asbury Park”series, in February, 2007, J.A.P. presented the brilliant young alto sax player Bruce Williams and his quartet.
 In April our offering was The Wayne Goodman / Carl Maraghi Quartet, showcasing the classic arrangements of the Gerry Mulligan Quartet.
-Both events were presented at the Joyful Noise Café – located on the historic West side of Asbury Park, a neighborhood where nearly all the jazz greats performed between 1940 and 1960.
+Both events were presented at the Joyful Noise Café – located on the historic West side of Asbury Park, a neighborhood where nearly all the jazz greats performed in the years between 1940 and 1960.

-Our final event in this series took place at the Asbury Park Jazz Festival on June 30th where Jazz Arts Project sponsored and presented the Claudio Roditi “Samba-Bop” quintet.
+Our final event in this Jazz-Alive series took place during the Asbury Park Jazz Festival on June 30th where Jazz Arts Project sponsored and presented the Claudio Roditi “Samba-Bop” quintet.

 More to come…